ibm-cloud-docs/databases-for-enterprisedb/reference-monitoring.md

 # Sysdig Monitoring Integration
 {: #sysdig-monitoring}

 Monitoring for {{site.data.keyword.databases-for-enterprisedb_full}} deployments is provided through integration with the Sysdig Monitoring service.
 Your deployments forward selected information so you can monitor deployment health and resource usage.
-To see your {{site.data.keyword.databases-for-enterprisedb}} dashboards in Sysdig, you have to [Enable Platform Metrics](/docs/Monitoring-with-Sysdig?topic=Sysdig-platform_metrics_enabling) in the same region as your deployment.
-If you have deployments in more than one region, you have to provision Sysdig and enable platform metrics in each region.
+To see your {{site.data.keyword.databases-for-enterprisedb}} dashboards in Sysdig, you must [Enable Platform Metrics](/docs/Monitoring-with-Sysdig?topic=Sysdig-platform_metrics_enabling) in the same region as your deployment.
+If you have deployments in more than one region, you must provision Sysdig and enable platform metrics in each region.

 To access Sysdig from your deployment, use the _Monitoring_ link from the right menu.
 (If you do not already have a Sysdig service in the same region as your deployment it says _Add monitoring_.)

+The default dashboards are not shown until database instances begin emitting metrics.
+{: .tip}

 ![The Monitoring link in a deployment](images/monitoring-ui-link.png)